Skip to content

 The TLD is: co.uk

-This library uses Mozilla’s “public suffix list”, which regularly updates with the latest TLD information and handles edge cases very well.
+The tldextract library uses Mozilla’s “public suffix list”, which regularly updates with the latest TLD information and handles edge cases very well.
 However, you need to install the library first.
 So, external dependency is there for this operation.

-Time Complexity: O(n) – where n is the length of the URL string.
+It has O(1) space complexity regardless of input size and time complexity of O(n), where n is the length of the URL string.

 Method 2: Using urllib.parse module